prediagnose/PrediagnoseAppInfo/README.md

 PreDiagnose’s products are explicitly for research use only and cannot be used for medical diagnostics.

-By placing the order, the customer acknowledge that they have been informed that the sensors have not been tested till the day of purchase on any human samples and that could result in fault output and the customer will be using the sensors at own risk.
+By placing the order, the customer acknowledge that they have been informed that the sensors have not been tested till the day of purchase on any animal samples and that could result in fault output and the customer will be using the sensors at own risk.

 By placing the order, the customer acknowledge that they fully understand that these sensors are a Beta model and under development and there is room for improvement.